-With no economic downturn on the horizon, stocks are expected to continue their rise in 2014, with market strategists predicting gains of 6 percent to 8 percent from current levels.
+With no economic downturn on the horizon, stocks are expected to continue their rise in 2014.
+Market strategists predict gains of 6 percent to 8 percent.

-Starting in January, the Fed will reduce its bond-buying program to $75 billion a month from $85 billion now.
-The so-called tapering will be the first step toward winding down a program that has been in place, in one form or another, since the financial crisis.
+Starting in January, the Fed will reduce its bond-buying program to $75 billion a month from $85 billion.
+The reductions, referred to on Wall Street as "tapering," will be the first step toward winding down a program that has been in place, in one form or another, since the financial crisis.

-By purchasing bonds and depressing yields, the Fed has kept interest rates low and encouraged borrowing and lending.
+By purchasing bonds and holding down long-term interest rates, the Fed has encouraged borrowing and hiring.
 But all that buying has also led investors to shift money into stocks.
-That's because the Fed's purchases made bond prices artificially more expensive in comparison to stocks.
+That's because the Fed's purchases make bond prices artificially more expensive in comparison to stocks.